John's Music Boxes:

 The Albums of the Mamas and Papas

-Here is a list of the full-length albums that the Mamas and the Papas put out in their time together from 1965 to 1968.
+Here are my thoughts on the full-length albums that the Mamas and the Papas put out in their time together from 1965 to 1968.
 These include four original release albums and one compilation.
-(Information is for US releases only.)
 I have also included the Mamas and Papas reunion album of 1971.
 In addition to a list of the songs on each record and a brief overview of my opinion of the album, I have included links to the liner notes/photos of each.

 Back to the MAMAS AND PAPAS MAIN PAGE